jackblatch/OneStopShop/README.md

 1. Create a database in PlanetScale.
 2. Create a local `.env` file with the variables as per the `.env.example` file.
 3. Run `npm install`.
 4. Generate a migration with `npx drizzle-kit generate:mysql`.
 This creates a new folder called `migrations-folder` in the root which contains the SQL queries to create the database tables.
-5. Push the migration to PlanetScale with `npx drizzle-kit up:mysql` or `npx drizzle-kit push:mysql`.
-If this fails (or nothing happens) and your PlanetScale database isn't updated with all the tables, run the SQL queries that were generated in the `migrations-folder` from the previous step manually in the PlanetScale console.
+Migrations are automatically synced with the database through the migration function in `db.ts`.
+Alternatively, you can run the generated SQL queries from the migration manually through the PlanetScale console and remove the migration function in `db.ts`.
-6. Run `npm run dev` to open the app in development mode.
+5. Run `npm run dev` to open the app in development mode.

 That's it.
 You should now be able to access the app at `http://localhost:3000`.